 - The school has a number of ramps providing access to the building. - There are two toilets for the disabled, one situated on the ground floor and the other on the first floor.
-There is 1 toilet in Nursery and 1 in Reception with wider doors. - A lift allows disabled access to the first floor. - (see also Accessibility Policy) - Our school Accessibility Policy and Plan supports with this.
+There is 1 toilet in Nursery and 1 in Reception with wider doors. - A lift allows disabled access to the first floor. - (See also our Accessibility Policy) - Our school Accessibility Policy and Plan supports with this.

-5.12 Support for improving social, emotional and mental health development SEMH
+5.11 What support do we have in place to improve social, emotional and mental health development SEMH?